 Makeup is a priority

 Makeup is integral to the gyaru look, and it’s not something that you can just pass over.
-If you haven’t got the makeup, then you’re not gyaru, it’s as simple as that.
 The most important aspect in gyaru makeup are the eyes – focus on those first and foremost and then you’re good to go!

 Discover your style, but don’t be afraid if your path changes